shcho1904/AWR6843ISK-python-version/README.md

 This code is for point cloud based on CFAR.
 If you want to get angle-doppler or range-doppler response, you will need DCA1000EVM (I strongly recommend you to use MATLAB TI radar toolbox.)
 1. Install all of required modules such as pyserial, PyQt (this is only for figure), numpy and so on (In linux, you don't need to worry about drivers.
 Just change the name of serial from '/dev/ttyACM0' to '/dev/ttyUSB0')
-2. Usual CLI port is ttyUSB0 and data port is ttyUSB1 in Linux (I think Window's port is quite random since in my case, it is CLI : COM12 and Data : COM11 but others are increasing order such as COM3 for CLI and COM4 for data.
+2. Usual CLI port is ttyUSB0 and data port is ttyUSB1 in Linux (I think Window's port is random since in my case, CLI was COM12 and Data was COM11 but others were in increasing order such as COM3 for CLI and COM4 for data.
 You have to check thoroughly).
 4. Check your type of operating system e.g. Ubuntu, Windows, ..., and so on.
 5. Change your port types according to your operating system e.g. COM11, COM12 for Windows, and tty for Linux.
 6. If there are some errors, plz leave a comment for somebody else.
 Unfortunately, I'll not see any comments or revise the code.